lemonbob/OpenClassrooms/Project6/README.md

 # Project 6 [cyborgarena.polymathicdesign.com](http://cyborgarena.polymathicdesign.com)

+## Demonstrates custom easing animations in HTML Canvas API

-In this project, you will create an online game written JavaScript in which 2 players play each turn to compete.
+>In this project, you will create an online game written JavaScript in which 2 players play each turn to compete.

- Game overview
+**Game overview**
 Step 1: Generate the map
 Start by randomly generating the game map.
 Each box can be either: